 Now is time for another wonderful exercise.

-I suggest you go for a walk and take your phone or notebook and pen with you or find comfortable place where you will not be disturbed for some time.
-It’s time to clear your head and focus, so that you can really visualise on what you could achieve, on what the possibilities are.
+I suggest you go for a walk and take your phone or notebook and pen with you or find a comfortable place where you will not be disturbed for some time.
+It’s time to clear your head and focus so that you can really visualise on what you could achieve, on what the possibilities are.

 Visualise and picture your success